Japan's influence in Pacific comes up against China – DW – 07/22/2024

 "Tokyo knows it is far better to talk with these governments than to take the relationship for granted," he added.

-However, Japan has yet to sign on to the Pacific Resilience Facility (PRF), which is a financing mechanism led by PIF finance and economic ministers to bring in international donors to risk-proof infrastructure against climate change.
+However, Japan has yet to sign on to the Pacific Resilience Facility, which is a financing mechanism led by Pacific island finance and economic ministers to bring in international donors to risk-proof infrastructure against climate change.

-"We welcome Japan's indication that they are considering a contribution to the Pacific Resilience Facility, but we encourage Japan to confirm earlier rather than later" said forum chair, Cook Islands Prime Minister Mark Brown.
+"We welcome Japan's indication that they are considering a contribution to the Pacific Resilience Facility, but we encourage Japan to confirm earlier rather than later," said forum chair Mark Brown, the prime minister of the Cook Islands.

 According to the PIF secretariat, China made an initial support pledge of $0.5 million to the facility.
-The US has pledged $4.5 million, Australia $2.8 million.
-Saudi Arabia has pledged $50 million.
+The US has pledged $4.5 million, Australia $2.8 million, while Saudi Arabia has pledged $50 million.

 Edited by: Wesley Rahn